canonical/maas/docs/configure.rst

 to run the ``maas-import-pxe-files`` script to install the distro image files locally for commissioning::

-  $ maas-cli maas node-groups import-boot-images
+  $ maas maas node-groups import-boot-images

 ...and optionally set up the DHCP and DNS for the cluster by either: